Ronald Uva, MD, FACOG

 I assure you that I have not stopped fighting and I plead with the membership to not give up.
 Become engaged and defend the specialty that you love.
 The women in our lives: mothers, wives, daughters and granddaughters deserve no less.

-For more details on New York’s final budget, Click Here for the Albany Connection portion of the newsletter.
+For more details on New York’s final budget go to the Albany Connection portion of the newsletter below.

 From the Executive Director